 Shedding Light on the Crises in Ukraine

-For months Cambridge Ukrainian Studies has been engaging with the international media about the crises in Ukraine.
-In early March, Rory Finnin (Director of CUS) appeared on Al Jazeera to call for an ambitious Marshall Plan of financial assistance for the country.
-Finnin also appealed for a more nuanced understanding of Ukraine, which is often reductively characterized in Western media discourse as 'divided'.
+For months Cambridge Ukrainian Studies has been engaging with the international media (CNN, Al Jazeera, BBC, Sky News) about the crises in Ukraine.
+Rory Finnin (Director of CUS) has warned of an invasion of Ukraine's east, called for an ambitious Marshall Plan of financial assistance for Ukraine, and appealed for a more nuanced understanding of the country, which is often reductively characterized in Western media discourse as 'divided'.

 Making Way for Taras Shevchenko